How much do prescription glasses cost

 What Factors Affect The Cost Of Eyeglasses?

 Vision Service Plan (VSP) is a vision care provider that serves several countries.
 According to VSP, the average cost of glasses without vision insurance is $356.
 That includes both the frame and lenses.
 There are many variables that can affect this cost.
 These include lens type, lens material, lens coating and frame style.
-The quality of materials and location of manufacture also affects cost.
-For example, glasses made in the United States usually cost more than those made in China.
+The quality of materials, location of the manufacture and delivery speed also affects cost.
+For example, glasses made in the United States usually cost more than those made in China and most retailers will also charge you a fee if you need your glasses fast.

 The first variable in lens cost is the lens design required to meet the patient’s visual needs.
 This will depend on your glasses prescription.
 Options include single vision, bifocal or progressive lenses.
 Single vision lenses ($29-149) allow for one point of focus.
 This is usually distance, near or intermediate (computer).